-min Read27 November 2021
+min Read27 June 2023

-The Moche were an ancient, indigenous people of Andean Peru.
+The Moche were an ancient, Indigenous people of Andean Peru.
 They are considered to be one of the most influential civilizations of the ancient Americas.
 Through their art, they conveyed the stories of their people and their beliefs.
 Fortunately, they left behind an abundance of sophisticated, artistic artifacts to help us better understand their mysterious culture.

 The Moche portrayed a diverse range of themes and icons in their art.
 Animals were of great importance and often featured in their ceramics and jewelry.
-Owls, bats, felines, crabs and other marine creatures were particularly popular.
+Owls, bats, felines, crabs, and other marine creatures were particularly popular.
 The Moche people believed that owls were powerful creatures who saw through the darkness of death.
 They also acted as guardians on the journey to the next life.
 Bats also symbolized death and renewal.

 The Moche included scenes with figures and animals from the natural and supernatural worlds.
 One important deity in Moche art was Ai Apaec, the creator and sky god.
 He was usually shown with an anthropomorphic face and feline fangs.
-Another was the Decapitator, god of darkness.
+Another was the Decapitator, the god of darkness.
 He was usually depicted as half man, half jaguar.
 The most powerful, however, was Si, the moon goddess.
-Other popular ceramic effigy figures included musicians, priestesses and captives.
+Other popular ceramic effigy figures included musicians, priestesses, and captives.

 The Moche culture is recognized for its fascinating, decorative ceramic vessels.
-These took the shape of humans, animals and vegetables or plants.
+These took the shape of humans, animals, and vegetables or plants.
 Such shapes reflected the most important aspects of Moche culture.
 Moche potters created thousands of ceramics for everyday, domestic use.
 They also made others exclusively for the elite and funerary purposes.
 In fact, certain ceramics are directly connected to sacred religious ceremonies.
-A good example of such ceramics are the portrait vessels.
+A good example of such ceramics are portrait vessels.

 The early ceramics of the Moche people were sculptural.
-They depicted humans, supernatural deities, plants and animals.
+They depicted humans, supernatural deities, plants, and animals.
 In fact, some of their portrait vessels were life-sized.
 They also included very realistic depictions of actual people, primarily leaders or nobility.
 Later ceramic vessels displayed complex line drawings and the innovative stirrup spout.
 Evidently, Moche potters often used molds to produce their ceramics.
 We know this because archaeologists discovered several duplicates at grave sites.
 Other examples were found in domestic areas.

 Moche artisans used a limited palette of earth tones to decorate their ceramics.
-The primary colors they used were cream, red-brown or red-orange and black.
+The primary colors they used were cream, red-brown or red-orange, and black.
 Their ceramics were painted in slip which they created from a mixture of clay and water.
 The walls of the vessels were of particular note, being incredibly thin.

 The Moche people were phenomenal metallurgists.
 In fact, they were pioneers in gilding and soldering metal techniques.
-They created a wide range of decorative, ceremonial objects, tools, weapons and jewelry.
-Many of these were cast in gold, silver and copper.
+They created a wide range of decorative, ceremonial objects, tools, weapons, and jewelry.
+Many of these were cast in gold, silver, and copper.
 In addition, they incorporated semiprecious stones and spondylus shells (spiny scallops) into their designs.

 The murals the Moche people painted depicted scenes from everyday life.
-We see scenes of fishing and hunting activities, war, mythology and sacrificial rituals.
+We see scenes of fishing and hunting activities, war, mythology, and sacrificial rituals.
 In addition, murals often portrayed warriors with their prisoners, priests, and supernatural beings.

-Murals were painted on interiors and exteriors of religious temples and residences.
+Murals were painted on the interiors and exteriors of religious temples and residences.
 They created the paint for these murals from mineral pigments such as iron oxides and natural clays.
 Several paintings have been discovered at important Moche cultural sites.
-Amongst the more famous are Panamarca, Huaca de la Luna (Temple of the Moon) and Huaca del Sol (Temple of the Sun).
+Amongst the more famous are Panamarca, Huaca de la Luna (Temple of the Moon), and Huaca del Sol (Temple of the Sun).

 For Moche weavers, the primary raw material was cotton.
 However, skilled weavers also wove textiles from vicuna or alpaca wool.
 The weavers also created complex designs and patterns for garments and accessories.
 However, very few Moche textiles survive today.
 Those that have been recovered were preserved in Moche funerary chambers.

 The Moche culture mysteriously disappeared.
 Some archaeologists believe the Moche’s demise was linked to climate change.
 Others think that they might have fled their land before being defeated.
 However, we are able to experience and learn about the Moche today through their incredible artworks that have survived centuries.
 Moche art objects can be found in several museums.
 Others reside in private collections throughout the world.
-Some of the largest collections are at Museo Larco in Lima, Peru and The Metropolitan Museum of Art in New York.
+Some of the largest collections are at Museo Larco in Lima, Peru, and The Metropolitan Museum of Art in New York.
 Another is at The Harvard Peabody Museum of Archaeology and Ethnology in Cambridge, Massachusetts.